-He is consistently ranked as a leading barrister for clinical negligence work in both Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who is “frequently instructed in high-value matters of extreme severity”, “fiercely intellectual, with a very analytical brain” with “an excellent grasp of complex medicine”, and an “empathetic and approachable attitude” that results in an “ability to build a rapport with clients from a wide range of backgrounds”.
+He is consistently ranked as a leading barrister for clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who “has a particular focus on cases involving catastrophic injury and death” and is “likeable, very approachable” with “an incredibly sharp mind”.

 Jamie has experience in all areas of clinical negligence practice, including those that appear below.
 For more details in relation of his expertise in the areas of practice that appear below, please click on the links under the “Specialist Areas” heading on this page.

 He has considerable experience of brain injury litigation and was recognised in Chambers UK (2018) as being “frequently instructed in high-value matters of extreme severity, including those concerning brain damage”.
-He is currently instructed in a number of cerebral palsy claims of very significant value.
+He is currently instructed in a number of cerebral palsy claims of very significant value and recently (with Leading Counsel) settled a claim involving brain damage and uncontrolled epilepsy following a delay in diagnosis of mastoiditis leading to brain empyema for 5.5 million at a roundtable settlement meeting.

 He is recognised as a specialist in spinal injury claims.
 He has been praised by Chambers UK as being “particularly knowledgeable in spinal injury” (2017) and for displaying an “impressive aptitude in tackling difficult causation and quantum issues in claims involving spinal injuries” (2019).

-Jamie continues to be involved in a considerable number of claims arising out of the delayed diagnosis of cancer, including colo-rectal and breast cancers, and has extensive experience of the complex causation issues that can arise in such claims.
+Jamie continues to be involved in a considerable number of claims arising out of the delayed diagnosis of cancer, including colorectal and breast cancers, and is has extensive experience of the complex causation issues that can arise in such claims.
+He has recently settled a claim for delayed diagnosis and negligent treatment of breast cancer for 135,000 at a mediation, and a case (where liability was in dispute) of delayed diagnosis of anal cancer leading to permanent colostomy for 250,000.

-He has been involved in a number of cases involving lower limb amputation, including those arising out of the mismanagement of peripheral vascular disease, and is experienced in the issues (such as those surrounding prosthetic provision) that arise in such claims.
+He has been involved in a number of cases involving lower limb amputation, including cases that have settled for in excess of 1 million and is experienced in the issues (such as surrounding prosthetic provision) that arise in such claims.

 Jamie has been involved in a number of claims arising out of the suicide or attempted suicide of psychiatric patients, including those treated as inpatients and in the community.
 Recent work includes a fatal case that settled for 250,000 and a case of attempted suicide by overdose causing significant injury that settled for 100,000.